DanielleMStevens/logseq/pages/A novel method to generate unmarked gene deletions in the intracellular 
pathogen Rhodococcus equi using 5-fluorocytosine conditional lethality.md

 	- CD and UPRT conferred conditional lethality to R. equi cells incubated with 5-FC
 	- the CD-UPRT based 5-FC counter-selection may become a useful asset in the generation of unmarked in-frame gene deletions in other actinobacteria as well, as actinobacteria generally appear to be 5-FC resistant and 5-FU sensitive.
 - **Introduction**:
+	- the sacB gene of Bacillus subtilis is one of the most widely used suicide genes, conferring sucrose sensitivity mostly in Gram-negative bacteria
 - **Results**:
 - **Discussion**: